 An eloquent speaker is someone who has mastery over how they use language.
-They understand it’s subtleties and nuances and can use it to communicate their message effectively and persuasively.
+They understand its subtleties and nuances and can use it to communicate their message effectively and persuasively.

-How do I become a more eloquent speaker?
+How do I become more eloquent?

 The power of words

-So when you are writing your speech, or indeed, speaking in an impromptu setting, tune into the artistry of words.
+So when you are writing your speech, or speaking in an impromptu setting, tune into the artistry of words.
 Pick your words as if you were an artist trying to find the perfect shade to highlight a feature in his painting, or as a musician would hunt the right combination of notes to create a perfect harmony.
 Giving yourself time when writing and speaking to find that perfect word to articulate your idea will lift your communication to the next level.

-In conclusion: Speaking with heart and mind
+Speaking with heart and mind

 An eloquent speaker raises the level of communication to one that is persuasive, musical and sometimes magical.
 They have found a way to make their words and voice reflect their feelings and thoughts on multiple levels.
 From using their vowels and consonants, through to picking words that perfectly articulate their feelings and ideas, they have mastery over communication which gives them true power and influence as a communicator.